aidacampean/new-project/README.md

 1. Clone repo

-2. Set up .env file with your preferred ports etc. Set the DB_HOST to db though as configured in the docker-compose file.
+2. Set up .env file with your preferred ports etc. Set the DB_HOST to 'db' as configured in the docker-compose file.

 3. Run "docker build . " to build the docker image